What is Structured Literacy?

 Scarborough’s Reading Rope

 The “Reading Rope” model developed by Hollis Scarborough (2001) provides a comprehensive view of the multiple components involved in reading.
 It highlights the interconnectedness of various skills and processes required for proficient reading.
-The model emphasizes the importance of both decoding (phonological awareness and phonics) and word recognition (vocabulary, background knowledge, and verbal reasoning) as essential strands of the “rope” that contribute to reading proficiency.
+The model emphasizes the importance of both word recognition (phonological awareness and phonics) and language comprehension (vocabulary, background knowledge, and verbal reasoning) as essential strands of the “rope” that contribute to reading proficiency.
 Scarborough’s model helps educators and researchers understand the complexity of reading development and guides effective instructional approaches to support students’ literacy skills.

 Structured Literacy Is

 SL practices are explicit and systematic in nature.
 Concepts are taught using direction instruction and modeled when necessary.
 The elements of language are taught sequentially with intensive practice and continual feedback.
 Reading instruction using the SL approach should be cumulative, that is, lessons build on previous knowledge, moving from simple to more complex concepts.
 Frequent assessments and progress monitoring are used to inform instruction and corrective feedback is provided.
 During each lesson, meaningful interactions with language must occur and students are given multiple opportunities to practice tasks.
 Lesson engagement is crucial during teacher-led instruction and independent practices are monitored.
 Lastly, a supportive learning environment where student effort is encouraged allows students to gain the self-confidence and motivation needed to gain mastery of skills.

 Structured Literacy is Not